napari/napari/README.md

 $ pip install -e .
 ```

-Note that many of our examples use `data` from `skimage` but `skimage` is otherwise not a dependnecy, so to run all the examples you should call
+Note that many of our examples use `data` from `skimage` but `skimage` is otherwise not a dependnecy, so in order to be able to run all the examples you should call

 ```sh
 $ pip install scikit-image